Europe Card Bus: Pinout

-This allows up to 1 MByte of memory to be addressed.
+This allows up to 1 MB of memory to be addressed.
 Current technology is such that processor requiring large amounts of memory has this on the processor board, so this is not a great limitation.
 I/O space is limited to 4K, to simplify I/O address decoding to a practical level.
 A 74LS688 can decode A11...4 to locate I/O slave boards at 16-byte boundaries.

 BUSRQ/ and BUSAK/: Bus Requests and Bus Acknowledge.
 Optional, used by multi-master systems.

 The number of Attention Requests reflects that the ECB-bus aims to be simple.

 Single-master systems are the norm, but these signals allow systems to have secondary bus masters if needed.